Pye Green

-Pye Green is a suburb of Hednesford in the Cannock Chase District in Staffordshire, England.
+Pye Green is a village north of Hednesford in the Cannock Chase District in Staffordshire, England.

 Geography

-Pye Green is served by roads running from Hednesford to Stafford and from Chadsmoor to Slitting Mill and Etchinghill.
+Pye Green is served by roads running from Hednesford to Stafford and from Cannock through Chadsmoor, Brindley Heath, Slitting Mill, Etchinghill to Rugeley.
 The closest trunk roads are the A34 from Cannock to Stafford and the A460 from Cannock to Rugeley.
 Bus services are provided by Chaserider PyeGreen--Hednesford--Cannock--Pye Green and vice-versa, circular services 25/26 with a 15-or 30-minute frequency, Mon-Sat.
 The closest railway station is at Hednesford, which is on the Chase Line running from Rugeley Trent Valley to Birmingham New Street.

 Growth

 In the past 100 years, the population of area has grown from possibly less than 150 people to perhaps as many as 6,000.
 This is mainly though council and coal board housing, and latterly through private housing, mainly down the Pye Green Valley.
 Today, therefore, the housing is mainly owner-occupied, with some private rentals and some council housing, being the remnants of the council housing which was not privately purchased by former tenants.
 The area also boasts nursery and primary schools, a community centre, several shops (butcher's, takeaways, general dealers and convenience stores), a funeral director's, a pub and social club, a pavilion and sports ground, and an equestrian centre.
-The nearest secondary schools are Staffordshire University Academy and Kingsmead School, Hednesford.
+The nearest secondary schools are Hednesford Valley High School, Staffordshire University Academy and Kingsmead School, Hednesford.

 Pye Green Farm

-The pub is named after a former local farmer, his Pye Green Farm predating the first housing estate comprising Clarkes Avenue and Cotton Grove, erected before WWII.
+The Samson Blewitt public house is named after a former local farmer, his Pye Green Farm predating the first housing estate comprising Clarkes Avenue and Cotton Grove, erected before WWII.
 Just after WWII, prefabs were erected west of this estate.
 They were replaced with more permanent dwellings in the 1970s and 1980s.
 In the meantime, council housing was developed east of this estate in conjunction with the coal board, bringing in an influx of mining families from Ayrshire, Northumberland and Durham, and South Wales in the 1960s to work in various pits in the Cannock Chase Coalfield.
-The land in the Pye Green Valley was developed in the 1980s onwards.
-This development has removed any green space gaps between Pye Green and Hednesford or Pye Green and Chadsmoor, and so it may not always be clear who lives in Pye Green and who doesn't.
+Most of the land in the Pye Green Valley was developed in the 1980s onwards.
+Apart from an area where mine shafts were located and the land is boggy (which now comprises parkland), this development has removed most of the green space between Pye Green and Hednesford or Pye Green and Chadsmoor, and so it may not always be clear who lives in Pye Green and who doesn't.